 Listed on the following pages are the trainings offered by each site.
-Intern training is comingled between sites to offer a breadth of training.
-Interns attend the didactic/seminar at the site at which he or she matched, as well as one assigned or chosen presentation per month at the other consortium site.
-Thus, if Intern A works at ABS, she will attend all ABS seminars.
-Then, once per month, Intern A will also attend a seminar at PC.
-Additional intern meetings and peer supervisions are also scheduled at the discretion of the interns and supervisors at PC and ABS.
-Such meetings will be announced to interns.
+Intern training is shared across sites to offer a breadth of training.
+Interns attend the didactic/seminar at the site at which he or she matched, as well as one didactic per month with the consortium intern cohort.
+Topics will be determined by supervisor availability as well as intern interests.